How Different is Test Case Prioritization for Open and Closed Source Projects?: Threats to Validity

-\textbf{Sampling validity: } This study reports results from dozens of open-source projects.
+More specifically, this study reports results from dozens of open-source projects.
 While, ideally, we should also have report on an equal number of closed-source projects, industrial SE research does not work that way.
 Like many other researchers, we have spend years carefully nurturing our industrial contacts (and reporting on the results of those interactions~\cite{shrikanth2019assessing,chen2019predicting,wang2019characterizing,agrawal2018we,krishna2018connection,hihn2017nasa,layman2016topic,menzies2017delayed,kocaguneli2013distributed,menzies2008learning}).
 Also, like many other researchers, we find it hard to get data released from industrial clients.
-Hence, as shown in \tbl{PaperTable}, researchers in this area have only been able to use data from 0,1 or 2 closed-source projects.
+Hence, as shown in \tbl{PaperTable}, researchers in this area have only been able to use data from 0, 1 or 2 closed-source projects.

-For us, the only closed-source data we can report here comes from the Yu et. al. TERMINATOR study.
-Since such closed-source data is so scarce, we take care to make best use of it: \bi \item \S\ref{RQ3} showed that there was an unequivocal difference in results from the closed-source TERMINATOR study and our 30 open-source projects.
-Specifically, in all 30 open-source projects, the methods learned by TERMINATOR (learned from closed-source projects) failed very badly. \item In \S\ref{PerformanceofPurposedTCP}, we showed that that difference can be explained due to fundamental differences in the nature of open and closed-source projects (open-source developers try to fix less bugs in consecutive builds than close sourced projects).
+For us, the only closed-source data we can report here comes from the Yu et al.'s TERMINATOR study.
+Since such closed-source data is so scarce, we take care to make the best use of it: \bi \item \S\ref{RQ3} showed that there was an unequivocal difference in results from the closed-source data and our 30 open-source projects.
+Specifically, in all 30 open-source projects, the methods learned by TERMINATOR (learned from closed-source projects) failed very badly. \item In \S\ref{PerformanceofPurposedTCP}, we showed that that difference can be explained due to fundamental differences in the nature of open and closed-source projects (open-source developers try to fix less bugs in consecutive builds than the close-source project developers do).

-\ei The lessons stated in our conclusion section are based on these two observations.
+\ei The lessons state in our conclusion section are based on these two observations.